I Passed Construction and Evaluation!

 Resources I Did Not Use

 Black Spectacles – Not a lot of positive reviews and extremely expensive.
-I wish they broke their program into the individual parts as it would be useful to try their demo exam independent of their other offerings.
+I wish they broke their program into individual parts as it would be useful to try their demo exam independent of their other offerings.

 Pluralsight – since Pluralsight’s PjM course is mostly contracts, I didn’t want to purchase both this and the YA Contracts course.